-F.-Solid Waste Disposal
+F. Solid Waste Disposal

 Geothermal energy production may create large volumes of waste, some of which contains heavy metals, naturally occurring radioactive materials (NORMS), and salts.
 Wastes also result from well drilling and testing, and power plant operation.
-Wastes can include -rotary -drilling -muds, -work -over -and -clean -out -fluids, -well -testing- fluids, geothermal brines and residues, pretreatment sludge from cooling water makeup, and cooling tower and boiler blowdown sludges.
+Wastes can include rotary drilling muds, work over and clean out fluids, well testing fluids, geothermal brines and residues, pretreatment sludge from cooling water makeup, and cooling tower and boiler blowdown sludges.

-An -occasional -waste -is -fill-packs -at -cooling -towers -of -some -geothermal -plants.
+An occasional waste is fill-packs at cooling towers of some geothermal plants.
 Generally the fill-pack is a Class III waste, but can become a Class I waste due to its copper content from sludge and film build-up.
 Another common waste generated is the desiccant used to keep moisture out of specified compressor lubricants.
 Generation of Class I, Class II, and Class III wastes (particularly those having special health risks) are reviewed during the County permit process and a mitigation monitoring program is prepared to reduce potential health risks to project employees and the public.

 The regulation of geothermal solids depends on the area where the solids originate.
 The East Mesa Power Plants are permitted by the Bureau of Land Management which would handle disposal issues in conjunction with Regional Water Quality Control Board.
-In the Salton Sea, North Brawley, Ormesa, and Heber areasKGRA's, the County Department of Public Works, Planning/Building Department and the Regional Water Quality Control Board (RWQCB), would review and monitor the disposal/storage of geothermal solids in appropriate landfills.
+In the Salton Sea, North Brawley, Ormesa, and Heber KGRA's, the County Department of Public Works, Planning/Building Department and the Regional Water Quality Control Board (RWQCB), would review and monitor the disposal/storage of geothermal solids in appropriate landfills.
 Some clean-up efforts in various parts of Imperial County are within the Regional Water Quality Control Board's jurisdiction.

 The RWQCB requires that geothermal wastes which contain in excess of 6,000 parts per million (ppm) total dissolved solids, be disposed of in a Class I landfill, and those wastes with less dissolved solids may go to certain Class II sites.
-Five sites in Imperial County are authorized for the acceptance of geothermal wastes: -Clean Harbors (Westmorland), Inc., site accepts hazardous and non-hazardous geothermal wastes, and the County-operated landfills located in Brawley, Calexico, Holtville, and Salton City may accept non-hazardous geothermal wastes.
+Five sites in Imperial County are authorized for the acceptance of geothermal wastes: Clean Harbors (Westmorland), Inc., site accepts hazardous and non-hazardous geothermal wastes, and the County-operated landfills located in Brawley, Calexico, Holtville, and Salton City may accept non-hazardous geothermal wastes.

-Desert Valley Company's Class II "Monofill" is permitted to store and dispose of geothermal solids only from Magma Power Company's fourCalEnergy's existing geothermal plants in the Salton Sea area.
+Desert Valley Company's Class II "Monofill" is permitted to store and dispose of geothermal solids only from CalEnergy's existing geothermal plants in the Salton Sea area.
 Desert Valley Company also owns two contiguous sections of land which are to be developed in two Phases: Phase I consists of one "monofill" of approximately 7 acres with a capacity of 300,000 cubic yard; and 160 acres of land has been permitted for landfill use.